ppryanichek/100-days-of-code/log.md

 ### Day 7: October 20, Sunday

 **Today`s Progress**: Today I gained more knowledge about Java classes, including static, internal, anonymous, and enum classes.

 Tried to solve the problem of Duck Duck Goose on codewars.
 The problem solved, but program run out of time, so I peeped into the answer and realized how to solve this problem.

+### Day 7: October 21, Monday

+**Today`s Progress**: Today I worked with List and ArrayList, made a simple timer that counts the program's runtime (made it in package).

 **Link(s) to work**